-ART 171 Basic Jewelry Fabrication Workshop /1 cr. hr./1.7 periods (.7 lec., 1 lab)
+ART 171 Basic Jewelry Fabrication Workshop /1 cr. hr./1.7 periods (.7 lec., 1 lab) have the province of the content o

 Techniques used in the construction of jewelry, including sawing, soldering, polishing and simple bezel setting of stones.
 Also includes an introduction to jewelry design.